 However, in order to gain a more holistic viewpoint of the factors that may be impacting my clients’ abilities to lead a more meaningful life, I returned to university and completed a life-long dream to attain my degree – gaining a Bachelor of Arts in Anthropology and Sociology from the University of Melbourne

 And now?
-Well since I’m an incurable learner, I completed my Masters in Publishing and Communication also at the University of Melbourne.
-This allows me to indulge in the craft of writing and explore the sociology of literature– particularly the genre of self-help books – and their value, effect, and place within Australian culture.
+Well I’m an incurable learner, so I completed my Master in Publishing and Communication also at the University of Melbourne.
+This allows me to indulge in the craft of freelance writing, proofreading, and editing – particularly exploring culture and the sociology of literature.